The Australian Auto Glass Association

 Members Elected By Default?

-The AGA claims to have a membership of 122 companies, down from 155 or 22%, which was claimed in 2015.
-However of the 122 there are a few individuals that re appear on the Executive Committee year on year.
+Counting up their membership list the Australian Auto Glass Association claims to have a membership of 122 companies, which is down from 155 or 22%, which was claimed in 2015.
+However, of the 122 members there are a few “individuals” that re appear on the Executive Committee year on year without fail.

-As a foot note, it’s interesting that two of the largest corporations RACQ/Glass Assist and Sika have parted company from the association altogether.
+As a foot note, it’s interesting that the largest corporations Sika have parted company from the association altogether.
 Perhaps they did not see any benefit, but this is unclear.

 I had a look at how the voting system works and it appears that Associate Members (The rank and file small business) are unable to nominate representatives onto the Executive Committee.
 Associate Members are eligible to apply for executive membership, however, only those who currently sit on the committee can approve their application.
 This is the wording exactly “An Associate member shall be entitled to speak and be heard at all General Meetings of the Association, but shall only be entitled to be a member of the executive committee or hold an office in the association if agreed to by the executive committee”.

 Did I read that correctly?
-Just in case here is the link for you to decide.
-On a positive note, it does say an an Associate Member is entitled to speak and be heard so one should be grateful for that.
-Whether the committee takes notice is another matter altogether.
+Just in case here is the link to clause 5.1.2 for you to decide.
+On a positive note, it does state that an associate member is entitled to “speak and be heard”, so one should be grateful for that.
+However, whether the committee takes notice is another matter altogether.

-With that said, we could say with confidence if you had ambitions of joining the AGA in the hope of influencing future agendas you would want to be sure your opinions are popular.
-More importantly you would want to be sure your opinions/ideas are inline with the current committee, especially those who names seem to be a permanent fixture.
+We could say with confidence if you had ambitions of joining the AGA in the hope of influencing future agendas you would want to be sure your opinions are in line.
+More importantly you would want to be sure your opinions/ideas are in line with the committee members who’s names seem to be a permanent fixture.

 Professional Member (Affiliate)

-So we have a situation were product standards are to be authorised by executives who are unqualified and inexperienced to pass judgement or may have a conflict of interest since they are on the committee.
-Further, Associate Members are excluded from this decision making altogether.
+So we have a situation were product standards are to be authorised by executives who are unqualified and inexperienced to pass judgement.
+Furthermore the could be a conflict of interest since they are on the committee.
+It very strange associate members are excluded from this decision making altogether.